 Training Your Dog Tip Two

 NEVER test your dog by trying to make it do more than it is capable of doing, and then punishing it for getting the exercise wrong.
 You can also hire professionals from Tulsa dog training to train your dog.

 Training Your Dog Tip Three

 Always show consideration to other members of the public when out with your dog.
-Not everyone is as fond of dogs as we are, and it is up to the responsible dog owners to show the non-dog owning public, the anti-dog lobby, and the irresponsible dog owners that we are not all bad.
+Not everyone is as fond of dogs as we are, and it is up to responsible dog owners to show the non-dog-owning public, the anti-dog lobby, and the irresponsible dog owners that we are not all bad.
 Also, remember to show consideration for other members of the dog training class if you attend one.

 Not all the dogs in the class may want to be harassed by your dog, and by allowing your dog to investigate a dog that doesn’t want to be investigated, you may cause that dog to react badly, especially if that dog is only a puppy and your dog is much larger or very boisterous.